Will my child have side effects?

 Other Side Effects of Chemotherapy

 Chemotherapy can also cause:

 - fatigue (tiredness)

 - a change in the taste of foods

 - abnormal sensations in the fingers and toes

 - poor balance

-- painful mouth ulcers/inflammation of mucous membranes in the mouth and gastrointestinal tract, which can be managed with oral care routines, pain medications, and special diets
+- uncomfortable mouth ulcers and irritation in the mouth and digestive tract, which we can help you manage with special oral care routines, pain medications, and modified diets